 Quartz countertops are hassle-free, to begin with.
 All they require is regular cleansing and a little bit of maintenance, to keep the shining and texture brand new.

 Unlike granite tops, quartz countertops do not need to be sealed at regular intervals.
 The best way to maintain one is through regular usage and cleaning.

+If you do accidentally scratch your quartz, you can usually have it repaired by a professional.
 To scrub the harder stains and bumps off the countertop, always use non-abrasive scrubs and cleaners to protect the surface from scratches.

 Avoid using harsh cleaning chemicals or abrasive cleaners on quartz countertops, as they can damage the surface.
 Instead, stick to mild soap and water or a gentle all-purpose cleaner.

 Keeping hot plates, pans, and utensils directly on quartz surface can increase the risk of them melting (from heat above 300 degrees Fahrenheit), and even cause them to crack.

 Use hot pads and trivets to keep the surface safe.

 6. The Installation